 You can also see Michelle sharing more of her knowledge online through her various Social Media site and YouTube channel – walkingtwobytwo.

 As well as sharing the same first name, Michelle #2 is also very passionate about getting out into nature to balance our physical, mental, emotional and spiritual well-being and loves spending time in the kitchen creating delicious whole food recipes for her family & friends, as the motto goes “food is your medicine”.
 She has worked as an accountant for 30 years and is a great advocate in using natural therapies to balance and sustain ourselves as we try and balance our very busy lifestyles.

 Michelle has been a behind the scenes support both as an amazing friend, hiking companion and business advisor in developing my hiking passion into my dream job.
 She is now officially joining the team to manage the finance and administration role and to join me in the kitchen to create more delicious recipes for the Feed the Hike range.

 While you most likely not see Liam hiking up a storm he is very much an integral part of Feed the Hike.
 Liam has worked alongside Michelle for many years on various projects in the behind the scenes capacity.

 In 2017/18 he played a huge role in the making and producing of the documentary – Bibbulmun Journeys – adapting himself between cameraman to administration and again in 2018/19 with both of walkingtwobytwo books – The Capes and Feed the Hike – where he worked hard behind the scenes in an administration role and even got into the kitchen to share his cooking talents and creating his own recipes.

-Now you will find Liam hard at work again behind the scenes as he puts together Feed the Hike website.
-Definitely a team member much needed.
+Now you will find Liam hard at work again behind the scenes as he puts together the Feed the Hike website.
+Definitely, a team member much needed.